• Platform

 Measuring and monitoring an organization’s DORA metrics can be difficult because the underlying data needed to compute them often comes from many different systems and isn’t always easy to correlate.
 For instance, in order to measure the average lead time for changes, you need to be able to compute the delta of all the changes that got shipped to production since the last release to production and average all of their lead times.
 This requires tracing data across your CI/CD systems, your artifact repositories, and your source control system for all the many applications that your organization deploys.
 This is hard enough to do for one application, but as organizations grow and tooling and pipelines explode, this can be an entirely non-trivial endeavor.

 At Faros AI, we put a lot of thought into making it super easy for engineering teams to connect up their individual data sources to our EngOps Platform.
 Faros then does the hard work of connecting the dots between the data sources automatically.
 Hooking up known vendors such as GitHub, BitBucket, Jira, Jenkins etc. to the Faros AI Platform is as simple as clicking a button on the UI; custom home-grown systems can also be easily integrated with the Faros SDK.
-Faros AI munges all the data, imputes changesets, correlates incidents with deployments, and so forth, to build a complete trace of every change from idea to production and beyond (and every stage in between).
+Faros AI manages all the data, imputes change-sets, correlates incidents with deployments, and so forth, to build a complete trace of every change from idea to production and beyond (and every stage in between).
 The result is DORA dashboards out of the box with no change in the development process.

 Continuous improvement with data